2023-IBM-Accelerate-SW-Track/to_do_list_week8/README.md

       + Navigate to `src/component/todos.js`
         1. Add `deleteTodo` as a new property to the Todos component to correspond to the new deleteTodo() function
         2. Within the Checkbox component, add an onClick event handler to call the deleteTodo() function and pass the item's `id` as a parameter
-4. In this final step, We will be adding two validation features to avoid having duplicate tasks and users from submitting a blank task w/in the Todo list.
+4. In this final step, We will be adding a validation feature to avoid having duplicate tasks w/in the Todo list.
       + Navigate to `src/pages/Home.js`
         1. In the addTodo() function, implement a code to determine if a task already exists before performing the action to add an item to the Todo list.
 There are plenty of ways to implement this feature.\
         A psudeo code example can be seen below:
         ```
-        if (item exists in todo list or item is blank) {
+        if (item exists in todo list) {
             do nothing and just return
             to break out the function
         } else {
             perform the action to add
             the item to the Todo list }
         ```
-      + **Note:** Look into utilizing the [**find**](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/find) function to check if an item exists and the [**trim**](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/trim) function to avoid user's from submitting a blank task.
+      + **Note:** Look into utilizing the [**find**](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/find) function to check if current item already exists w/in the Todo list.

 ## Testing
 When testing web components, developers often use ids to uniquely define elements on a page.
 The React Testing Library provides a query which can identify items with the attribute data-testid to do just that (reference [here](https://testing-library.com/docs/queries/bytestid/)).
 We have implemented simple tests in `App.test.js` that will look for ids in your code.
 Do not push changes to the tests in this file.
 To get familiar with the idea of testing ids, implement the attributes below: